kusaldushmantha/hotel-merger-rest/README.md

 ## How to run locally

 This service is built using Maven, Spring Boot and Java v23.
-The service starts on http://localhost:8080/api/v1/hotels
+The service starts locally on http://localhost:8080/api/v1/hotels

 ### Using docker (Recommended)